nadiamariduena/python-intro-2024-privat/z_Tkinter_python_3-8_issue.md

 - 🌈 The output you provided indicates that `python3-tk` version **3.12.3-0ubuntu1** is installed on your system.

+>In summary, the presence of python3-tk version 3.12.3-0ubuntu1 means that Tkinter is installed and available for use with Python 3 on your Ubuntu system.
+You'll need to ensure that python3-tk or its equivalent is installed for each Python version you use with Pyenv, as Pyenv manages Python environments independently.

 <br>

 ### Let's break down what this means: